Georgi Tigiyev

-Georgi Lvovich Tigiyev (Георгий Львович Тигиев; born 26 May 1995) is a Russian professional footballer who plays as a left-back.
+Georgi Lvovich Tigiyev (Георгий Львович Тигиев; born 26 May 1995) is a Russian former professional footballer who played as a left-back.

 Club career

 Tigiyev made his professional debut on 3 May 2015 for FC Torpedo Moscow in a Russian Football Premier League game against FC Rubin Kazan.
 In July 2015, he signed for FC Anzhi Makhachkala.
 He made his league debut for the club on 1 August 2015 in a 1-0 away loss to CSKA Moscow.
 He was subbed on for Georgi Zotov at halftime.
 On 24 February 2017, he signed a loan contract with FC Spartak Moscow that ran until 31 May 2017.
 He made his league debut for the club on 3 April 2017 in a 3–2 home victory over FC Orenburg.
 He was subbed off in the 56th minute, being replaced by Andrey Yeshchenko.
 On 13 June 2017, he signed a full long-term contract with Spartak.

 On 31 August 2018, he joined PFC Krylia Sovetov Samara on loan for the 2018–19 season.
 On 28 February 2019, Krylia Sovetov announced he would move on another loan to Belarus at Dinamo Minsk until the summer.